intel-retail/rtsf-at-checkout-reference-design/docs_src/device_services.md

 The EdgeX REST and MQTT device services allow for an easy point of integration with this reference design.
 The above events can be sent to the underlying EdgeX framework using either of these device services.
-Note that the **Intel Retail Sensor Platform (RSP) **RFID solution has it's own custom EdgeX Device Service.

 ## EdgeX REST Device service

 This reference design has configured the EdgeX REST device service to have the following devices which accept the above events.

-`device-pos-rest` - Accepts the above POS events and defines the following device resources for each POS Event:
+`pos-rest` - Accepts the above POS events and defines the following device resources for each POS Event:

 - `basket-open`
 - `scanned-item`